modu/website_grokit_ca/articles/web/PaperScalingMemcacheAtFacebook/PaperScalingMemcacheAtFacebook.markdown

 - Leases to avoid stale set.
 - UDP used for gets (fetch from cache miss on UDP packet lost), TCP for write and deletes.
 - Gutter pool: using a fast-expiring cache that is used only temporarily if a main cache fails to alleviate cascading failures (3.3).
+- Eventual consistency as a tradeoff to provide greater availability.

 ## Details

+### Get (success), get (cache miss) and write (figure 1)

+?? to get a chunk of data, the frontend
+?? how do you invalidate perimated data ??

 ### Performance